 VP, Legal Policy and Copyright Counsel

 Terrica Carrington is VP, Legal Policy and Copyright Counsel at the Copyright Alliance.
-Since joining the Copyright Alliance in 2016, she has advocated before Congress, the U.S. Copyright Office, and other federal agencies on a number of legal and policy issues, including the Copyright Alternative in Small-Claims Enforcement Act (CASE Act), U.S. Copyright Office modernization, the Digital Millennium Copyright Act (DMCA), and other copyright-related matters.
+Since joining the Copyright Alliance in 2016, she has advocated before Congress, the U.S. Copyright Office, and other federal agencies on a number of legal and policy issues—including the Copyright Alternative in Small-Claims Enforcement Act (CASE Act), U.S. Copyright Office modernization, the Digital Millennium Copyright Act (DMCA), and other copyright-related matters.
 In 2020, she testified before the House Judiciary Committee on the efficacy of Section 512 of the Copyright Act after two decades.
-In addition, Terrica spearheads the Copyright Alliance’s creator members and the broader creative community, and supervising Copyright Alliance legal fellows and interns.
+In addition, Terrica spearheads the Copyright Alliance’s efforts to increase diversity, equity, and inclusion in the copyright arena, and coordinates the legal fellowship and internship programs.